 Now among those who went up to worship at the feast were some Greeks.
 So these came to Philip, who was from Bethsaida in Galilee, and asked him, “Sir, we wish to see Jesus.”
 Philip went and told Andrew; Andrew and Philip went and told Jesus.
 (John 12:20–22)

 Amazing!
 Greeks are asking to see Jesus at the Passover celebration.
 Why here?
 Why now?
-I think because God wants to show, and John wants to underline, that Jesus really is the king, not just of Israel, but of the “whole world” — here represented by the Gentiles, these foreigners.
+I think because God wants to show, and John wants to underline, that Jesus really is the King, not just of Israel, but of the “whole world” — here represented by the Gentiles, these foreigners.
 In verse 19 the Pharisees say, “The whole world has gone after him.”
 And now even Greeks are going after him.

-Jesus Speaks About Himself, and Us
+Jesus Speaks About Himself — and Us

 So God’s word to us so far is that Jesus really is the Messiah.
 He really did come into the world to be the king of Israel.
 That’s why he got on the donkey and fulfilled Zechariah 9.
 And Jesus is more than the Jewish Messiah — more than the King of Israel.
 He is the king of the whole world.
 He is the king over all the nations and all the neighborhoods, including Downtown, North and South.
 And people are going to go after him from all the peoples and all the neighborhoods.
 Our job — our very happy job — is to lift up Jesus in witness and in corporate worship North, Downtown, and South so that he might draw “all the world” to himself.

 All of this sounds very triumphant and very wonderful.
 But then come the words of Jesus in response to the Greek’s desire to see him.
-The Greeks what to see Jesus.
+The Greeks want to see Jesus.
 Did they get to see him?
 Does Jesus show himself to them?
 Physically, we don’t know.
 John doesn’t say.
 But this may be for our sake.
 Because Jesus does show himself to them the same way he shows himself to us.

 He speaks truth about himself that becomes a truth about us.
 This is how Jesus shows himself in power: he gives truth about himself that becomes truth about us.